dyjarufa/ignite-2022/docs/time-intervals.md

     <Container>
       <Header>
         <Heading as="strong">Almost there </Heading>
-        <Text>Book the times you are available on each day of the week 📅</Text>
+        <Text>Book the times you're available on each day of the week 📅</Text>
         <MultiStep size={4} currentStep={3} />
       </Header>